jecassis/doom3/README.txt

 LICENSE
 =======

-See COPYING.txt for the GNU GENERAL PUBLIC LICENSE
+See COPYING.txt for the GNU General Public License

 ADDITIONAL TERMS:  The Doom 3 GPL Source Code is also subject to certain additional terms.
                    You should have received a copy of these additional terms immediately following the terms and conditions of the GNU GPL which accompanied the Doom 3 Source Code.
 If not, please request a copy in writing from id Software at id Software LLC, c/o ZeniMax Media Inc., Suite 120, Rockville, Maryland 20850 USA.

-EXCLUDED CODE:  The code described below and contained in the Doom 3 GPL Source Code release is not part of the Program covered by the GPL and is expressly excluded from its terms.
+EXCLUDED CODE:  The code described below and contained in the Doom 3 GPL Source Code release
+                is not part of the Program covered by the GPL and is expressly excluded from its terms.
 You are solely responsible for obtaining from the copyright holder a license for such code and complying with the applicable license terms.

 Curl library
 ---------------------------------------------------------------------------
-lines	file(s)
-		neo/curl/*, neo/curl/README
+neo/curl/*

 COPYRIGHT AND PERMISSION NOTICE

 Copyright (c) 1996 - 2004, Daniel Stenberg, <daniel@haxx.se>.